Skip to main content

 mRNA vaccine

-Mresvia, made by Moderna, is an mRNA-based vaccine.
-The mRNA in the vaccine instructs a person’s cells to produce the same antigen (protein F) that is contained in the protein-based vaccines.
+Mresvia is the third RSV vaccine.
+It is an mRNA-based vaccine.
+The mRNA in the vaccine instructs a person’s cells to produce protein F. This is the same protein that is contained in the other RSV vaccines.
 When the protein is made, our immune system recognizes it as foreign and mounts an immune response against it.
-This is similar to how the COVID-19 mRNA vaccines work as shown in this animation.
+This is similar to how COVID-19 mRNA vaccines work as shown in this animation.

 In clinical trials, a single dose of either protein-based RSV vaccine for adults prevented RSV infections associated with the lower respiratory tract in about 70 to 90 of 100 vaccine recipients.
 The mRNA-based RSV vaccine protected about 60 to 80 of 100 vaccine recipients against lower respiratory tract infections in clinical trials.

-Because infections of the lower respiratory tract suggest a more severe infection, preventing these types of infections means that these vaccines will likely reduce hospitalizations and deaths associated with RSV.
-While rates of protection for the protein-based vaccines were similar in community evaluations based on the first year of availability, ongoing studies will continue to monitor the impact on the rates of hospitalizations and deaths, vaccine safety, how long protection lasts, and if additional doses will be needed later in life.
+While rates of protection for the protein-based vaccines were similar in community evaluations based on the first year of availability, ongoing studies will continue to monitor their impact on the rates of hospitalizations and deaths.
+Studies will also continue to monitor vaccine safety, length of protection, and if additional doses will be needed.

-Does the RSV vaccine work when administered to pregnant people?
+Does the RSV vaccine work when given to pregnant people?

-In clinical trials, a single dose of the RSV vaccine administered during pregnancy reduced the risk of an RSV infection leading to hospitalization during the first six months of life in 57 of 100 infants born to vaccinated individuals.
+In clinical trials, a single dose of the RSV vaccine given during pregnancy reduced the risk of an RSV infection leading to infant hospitalization during the first six months of life in 5 or 6 of every 10 infants born to vaccinated individuals.

 Does the monoclonal antibody for children work?

-Yes.
-Babies who get nirsevimab are less likely to require medical intervention for an RSV infection, including going to the emergency room, being hospitalized, ending up in the intensive care unit or needing oxygen.
-The antibody product is estimated to prevent about 7 or 8 of every 10 babies who receive it from having severe RSV that requires these types of interventions.
+Babies who get nirsevimab or clesrovimab are less likely to require medical care for RSV.
+In studies, medical care included going to the emergency room, being hospitalized, ending up in the intensive care unit or needing oxygen.
+Both antibody products are estimated to prevent about 7 or 8 of every 10 babies who receive them from having severe RSV that requires these types of medical care.

 What are the side effects of the RSV vaccine?

-• During the clinical trials for pregnant people, slightly more vaccinated people delivered their babies prematurely compared to those who had not been vaccinated (control group).
-The numbers were too small to tell if these early births were related to receipt of the vaccine.
-Because of these concerns, the FDA approved the vaccine for use during a specific period later in pregnancy (32 through 36 weeks) to reduce the potential for complications related to early birth.
-In the first season of community use, the data were reassuring in that early births were within the expected range if someone was not vaccinated.
-However, this will continue to be monitored as the vaccine is given to more people.
+During the clinical trials for pregnant people, slightly more vaccinated people delivered their babies prematurely compared to those who had not been vaccinated (control group).
+The numbers were too small to tell if the early births were related to receipt of the vaccine.
+Because of these concerns, the FDA approved the vaccine for use during a specific period later in pregnancy (32 through 36 weeks).
+This approach reduced the potential for early births.
+In the first season of community use, the data were reassuring.
+Rates of early births were similar to what would be expected if someone was not vaccinated.
+Safety monitoring will continue as the vaccine is given to more pregnant people.

 What are the side effects of the RSV monoclonal antibody?